 Acting in loco parentis, the use of a physical intervention by a staff member may be necessary in exceptional circumstances to prevent an injury to a student or others.
-(This element is pending ratification in January 2023.)

 1. Behaviour managed at classroom level.

 In the first instance, a skilled teacher will establish his / her own expectations of behaviour for his / her own students, according to his / her teaching personality, subject needs, age / learning profile of the students, or according to the location or type of classroom in use.
 It is in the best interest of the students that standards are clearly identified in advance and that the teacher's response to unwanted behaviour is predictable.
 A teacher should have recourse to his / her own classroom strategies before needing to draw upon the more formal measures outlined in this Code.